Additional materials: Media brief by EJ

 The standard model of sequential capacity choices is the Stackelberg quantity leadership model with linear demand.
 I show that under the standard assumptions, leaders' actions are informative about market conditions and independent of leaders' beliefs about the arrivals of followers.
 However, this Stackelberg independence property relies on all standard assumptions being satisfied.
 It fails to hold whenever the demand function is non-linear, marginal cost is not constant, goods are differentiated, firms are non-identical, or there are any externalities.
 I show that small deviations from the linear demand assumption may make the leaders' choices completely uninformative.

-I study optimal sequential contests, where contestants arrive over time and the contest designer chooses a disclosure rule which specifies at which periods to publicly disclose the efforts of the previous contestants.
-I find optimal contests for a wide range of possible objectives.
-While the set of all potential contests is large and different objectives involve different trade-offs, I show that most standard objective functions are maximized by the same three contest structures that are widely studied in the literature: simultaneous, first-mover, or sequential contests.
+I study optimal disclosure policies in sequential contests.
+A contest designer chooses at which periods to publicly disclose the efforts of previous contestants.
+I provide results for a wide range of possible objectives for the contest designer.
+While different objectives involve different trade-offs, I show that under many circumstances the optimal contest is one of the three basic contest structures widely studied in the literature: simultaneous, first-mover, or sequential contest.

 Theory of the Firm (Collegio Carlo Alberto)